 • Brush cups of muffin tins liberally with melted butter and set aside.

 • Remove dough from refrigerator and divide in half.
 Return half to fridge and transfer other half to a floured piece of parchment paper.
 Spread or roll it out to an approximate 10 x 14 rectangle.
 Spread half the filling over top.
 Beginning with one long side, roll up dough.
 Cut into 12 pieces and transfer each to a muffin cup.
 Repeat with other half of dough.
+Cover muffin pans loosely with greased plastic wrap and let rise in a warm place in your kitchen for 45 minutes.
+Meanwhile, preheat oven to 375 degrees.

 • Bake 10 to 12 minutes until golden brown (check after a few minutes; if browning too quickly, reduce heat to 350 degrees).
 Let rest in pans about 20 minutes, then transfer to a baking rack to cool.
 Dust with confectioners’ sugar.
 Serve the same day or freeze.